zhengyup/tp/docs/DeveloperGuide.md

 ### Undo command

-#### Proposed Implementation
+#### Implementation

-The proposed undo mechanism is facilitated by `VersionedInternTracker`.
-It extends `InternTracker` with an undo history, stored internally as a stack `savedStates`.
+The undo mechanism is facilitated by `VersionedInternTracker`.
+It extends `InternTracker` and maintains an undo history internally as a stack named `savedStates`.

 Additionally, it implements the following operations:

 * `VersionedInternTracker#commit()`— Saves the current intern tracker state in its history.